awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cloudwatch-events.md

 Third, you can also use custom actions to send a set of insight results to CloudWatch Events\.
 For example, if you see a particular insight result of interest that you want to share with a colleague, you can send that insight result to the colleague via a chat or ticketing system using custom actions\.

+**Note**
+As a best practice, make sure that the permissions granted to your users to access CloudWatch Events use least\-privilege IAM policies, and that only the required permissions are granted\.
+For more information, see [Authentication and Access Control for Amazon CloudWatch Events](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/auth-and-access-control-cwe.html)\.

 For examples of how to send Security Hub findings to CloudWatch Events for further processing, see [How to Integrate AWS Security Hub Custom Actions with PagerDuty](http://aws.amazon.com/blogs/apn/how-to-integrate-aws-security-hub-custom-actions-with-pagerduty/) and [How to Enable Custom Actions in AWS Security Hub](http://aws.amazon.com/blogs/apn/how-to-enable-custom-actions-in-aws-security-hub/) on the AWS Partner Network \(APN\) Blog\.

 ## Configuring a CloudWatch Events Rule for Security Hub Findings That Are Automatically Sent to CloudWatch Events<a name="securityhub-cwe-all-findings"></a>